JCarlo-Ona/59e69b0a433cbfce6ed2c895d787d30b558a3448b477b3787415ad2f3023d21e_plant_disease_detect/README.md

     └── metrics.txt             # Performance results
 ```

-I separated raw and processed data because you never want to mess with the original data - if something goes wrong, you can always start over.
-Each Python file does one specific thing, which makes it easier to debug and test individual parts.

-The models folder is where the trained AI "brain" gets saved, and reports is for the performance numbers that show how well it works.

 ## Code Quality Setup

 I set up some automatic code checking with these rules: